 - Lung irritant

 So what’s a girl to do if she wants pretty hands and feet?
 There are better brands of polishes out there.
 My favorite and only brand I recommend is Vapour Organic Beauty Nail Polish.
 It is the shiniest and most chip-resistant one I’ve found, free of the big 3 nail polish toxins.
 It’s made entirely from organic plants. vitamins, and minerals!
-Ive been using it and it works great!
+Ive been using it and it works great, probably one of my favorite organic makeup brands!
 Its safe for children, completely non toxic, & Cruelty Free!